kokkos/pykokkos/docs/ndarrays.rst

 ---------------------------

-``numpy`` arrays can be directly passed as arguments to workunits (:doc:`work-units`).
+``numpy`` arrays can be directly passed as arguments to workunits (:doc:`workunits`).
 As any other argument to a workunit, the arrays are passed as keyword arguments when executing a pattern (:doc:`patterns`).